Studying the Impact of Virtuality-Dependent Nucleon Structure Modification on Spectator-Tagged Deep Inelastic Scattering: Formalism

 \section{Formalism}

-We have developed a prescription for calculating a ``spectator neutron-tagged $F_2$ structure function,'' i.e., the $F_2$ structure function for deep inelastic electron scattering from a nucleus, in which there is also the simultaneous emission of a spectator neutron.
+Here, we establish a prescription for calculating a ``spectator neutron-tagged $F_2$ structure function,'' i.e., the $F_2$ structure function for deep inelastic electron scattering from a nucleus, in which there is also the simultaneous emission of a spectator neutron.
 This prescription extends formalisms described in Refs.~\cite{Segarra:2020plg,Pybus:2020itv}.
 In particular, we employ a convolution formalism with virtuality-dependent modification developed in Ref.~\cite{Segarra:2020plg} to define a structure function for scattering from moving, off-shell nucleons with modified partonic structure.
 We use the light-cone formulation of Generalized Contact Formalism (GCF)~\cite{Pybus:2020itv} to describe the motion of nucleons along with correlated spectators participating in short-range correlations.
-In this section, we detail how these formalisms can be combined to allow a calculation of the spectator tagged structure function.
+In this section, we detail how these formalisms can be combined to allow a calculation of the spectator-tagged structure function.

-For what follows, we consider deep-inelastic electron scattering, in which the scattered electron transfers energy $\nu$ and momentum $\vec{q}$ to a single parton in a nucleus with $Z$ protons, and $N=A-Z$ neutrons.
+For what follows, we consider deep inelastic electron scattering, in which the scattered electron transfers energy $\nu$ and momentum $\vec{q}$ to a single parton in a nucleus with $Z$ protons, and $N=A-Z$ neutrons.
 We define $Q^2= \lvert \vec{q}\rvert^2 - \nu^2$ as the negative squared four-momentum transfer.
 We use the Bjorken $x_B$ parameter, which is given by $Q^2/2m_N \nu$ in the fixed-target frame, where $m_N$ is the nucleon mass.
-We will work in a light-cone coordinate system in which momentum four-vectors are defined by $p^+=E + p_z$, $p^-=E-p_z$, and transverse components $p^\perp = \langle p_x, p_y \rangle$.
+We will work in a light-cone coordinate system in which momentum four-vectors are defined by $p^+=E + p_z$, $p^-=E-p_z$, and transverse components $\vec{p}^\perp = \langle p_x, p_y \rangle$.
 We choose the $z$ axis to point in the direction of $-\vec{q}$, i.e., in the direction opposite the 3-momentum transferred by the scattered electron.
 We use the term light-cone momentum fraction, denoted by the symbol $\alpha$ to be the fraction of $p^+$ momentum.
 Our goal is therefore to build a prescription for the spectator-tagged structure function $F_2^{A,\text{tag}}(x_B,Q^2,\alpha_2,\vec{p}_2^\perp)$, which, in addition to the familiar dependence on $x_B$ and $Q^2$, depends on the light-cone momentum fraction of the spectator, $\alpha_2$, as well as its transverse momentum $\vec{p}_2^\perp$.
 We will use the index `2' to refer to the spectator nucleon, and index `1' to refer to the struck nucleon.

 In convolution formalism, the inclusive structure function for scattering from a nucleus, $F_2^A(x_B,Q^2)$ can be defined in terms of light-cone density functions, $\rho_{1}(\alpha_1,v_1)$, which describe the distribution for nucleons in the nucleus to have light-cone momentum fraction $\alpha_1$ and virtuality $v_1 \equiv (E_1^2 - p_1^2 - m_N^2)/m_N^2$~\cite{Segarra:2020plg}.
 In terms of a light-cone density for protons, $\rho_{1,p}(\alpha_1,v_1)$, and $\rho_{1,n}(\alpha_1,v_1)$ for neutrons, the inclusive structure function is given by: